Idaho Sportsmen Identify Most Valued Hunting And Fishing Destinations

 These threats aren’t always easy to explain and don’t fit nicely on a bumper sticker, but that’s why we’re so committed to keeping you informed.
-We’re reaching out to the hunting and fishing community this fall to engage sportsmen and women around the not-so-obvious challenges we face on our public lands.
-Expect to hear us say, too, that it’s not enough to simply keep it public.

-Access means nothing without opportunity.
+Head over to the new Sportsmen’s Country page to learn more about the not-so-obvious challenges we face on our public lands, because access means nothing without opportunity.
 Ownership of public lands is meaningless without quality habitat and abundant wildlife to pursue when we’re out there.
 If we rally around one and ignore the other, it’s possible for decision makers to make access promises while voting to undermine everything we want access to.

 The Farm Bill Debate is Heating Up at a Unique Moment for Rural America